andreburgaud/jssl/README.md

 ### Server Ports

 The default SSL port for each server is `443`.
-If SSL is enabled on a port other than `443` for a given server, you can append the port to a server name, separating the name of the server and the port number:
+If SSL is enabled on a port other than `443` for a given server, you can append the port to a server name, separating the name of the server and the port number with the colon (`:`) character:

 ```
 <server_name>:<port>